Money10-Lux/weather-app/README.markdown

    ;extension=fileinfo to extension=fileinfo
    ```

+   with successful installation of composer the `vendor` directory should now exist in the `backend` directory

 4. Copy `.env.example` to `.env` and add your OpenWeatherMap API key in the .env file:

    ```env